- +44 (0) 1304 613090

 The par three 6th is called the 'Maiden'.
 We’ll let Bernard Darwin explain why: “There stands the ‘Maiden’ steep, sandy and terrible, with her face scarred and seamed with black timbers, but alas! we no longer have to drive over her crown: we hardly do more than skirt the fringe of her garment.”
 'Suez Canal' is the 14th, so called according to Darwin because; “many a second shot has found a watery grave”.
 The 15th is considered architecturally to be one of the most impressive in golf because the fairway bunkers are virtually symmetrical.

-Some hazards are not clearly visible from the tees, but in the past things were much worse.
-In the mid 1970s, blind shots were considered passé, so Frank Pennink was brought in to ring the changes.
+In the mid 1970s, Frank Pennink was brought in to eliminate further blindness.
 Three new holes were built and tee changes were made to two other holes.
-Many, except for the real traditionalists, believe that these changes have further improved the layout.
+Many, except for devout traditionalists, believe that these changes further improved the layout.

 Sandwich is a classic links course, summed up nicely by Bernard Darwin: “My idea of heaven as is to be attained on an earthly links”.
 Darwin went on to become president of the club between 1952 and 1961.

 RSG promised so much in terms of history and quality of the golf course and it certainly delivered on both fronts.

 I am rather ashamed to admit that RSG was my first taste of links golf!
 Well, if you are going to start anywhere then you may as well start at the best in England!

 Although I played in March, the course was in very fine fettle and after a poor start on the first (bad golf), a birdie on the 2nd was very welcome indeed, especially after I chewed off a little too much of the corner and found myself in the left hand rough.
 No bother, a 9 iron to 6 feet led to the one and only minus score that day!

 It mattered not one bit as I was there for the history and the accolade.